 Matt Peacock travelled to Japan and told us about the work of Streetwise Opera's With One Voice project working with Olympic host countries on a mission to improve the lives of homeless people through arts and music.

-We spoke to composer Daniel Kidane about the Year of British Music in Porto, his beginnings as a composer and what musical life might look like after Brexit.
+We spoke to composer Daniel Kidane about the Year of British Music in Porto, his beginnings as a composer and what musical life might look like after Britian leaves the EU.

 Convergence Sessions 2017

 The British Council are proud to be supporting Convergence Sessions 2017 in London, bringing together music professionals from the UK and overseas to talk about art, technology and what the future for music might hold.

 Aldeburgh Young Musicians Meet The European Egyptian Contemporary Music Society

 In February 2017, Aldeburgh Young Musicians collaborated with Egyptian musicians from the European Egyptian Contemporary Music Society (EECMS) at Snape Maltings in Suffolk, south east England.

 UK Korea Season gets underway with the London Symphony Orchestra

 The UK Korea Season will celebrate the best of UK music, arts and culture.
 It kicked off on 20 February 2017 with a performance from the London Symphony Orchestra.

 Meet Michael Duffy, Our New Classical Music Programme Manager